fastify/fastify/docs/TypeScript.md

 ## Learn By Example

+The best way to learn the Fastify type system is by example!
+The following four examples should cover the most common Fastify development cases.
+After the examples there is further, more detailed documentation for the type system.

 ### Getting Started

+This example will get you up and running with Fastify and TypeScript.
+It results in a blank http Fastify server.

 - Create a new npm project, install Fastify, and install typescript & node.js types as peer dependencies:
   ```bash
   npm init -y